-The Auditor-General is appointed as an independent officer of Parliament under the Constitution Act 1975.
-The Audit Act establishes VAGO's responsibilities and outlines the Auditor-General's mandate for conducting financial and performance engagements of all Victorian public sector agencies.
+The Audit Act also establishes VAGO's responsibilities and outlines the Auditor-General's mandate for conducting financial and performance engagements of all Victorian public sector agencies.

 Section 78 of the Audit Act requires us to comply with the Australian Auditing and Assurance Standards, which are issued by the Auditing and Assurance Standards Board (AUASB).